kylejones200/psis_4700_applied_ai/webslides/topic_AI-Buzzwords-That-Have-Already-Aged.md

 ## What Changed

-Foundation models grew smarter.
+Foundation models grew smarter
-Context length expanded.
+Context length expanded
-We no longer need so many hand-built chains.
+We no longer need so many hand-built chains
 Models can reason across multiple sources directly

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.